By Diane Burroughs

 Cage bottoms are another area that warrants careful consideration.
 A metal grate as far as possible above the newspaper bedding is essential to preventing the parrot from reaching through and shredding the newspaper into confetti.
 Budgies and cockatiels rarely engage in this type of behavior, so it can create a mess that some owners new to the larger species never bargained for or planned on.
 Parrots are messy feeders and players, and good cage construction can minimize the mess.

+Natural wood bird perches are the most popular type of perch.
+They come in a variety of thicknesses and sizes.
 Other perch materials include rope perches, pumice or pedicure perches (good for keeping sharp nails dull).
 There are even heated perches called the Thermo Perch to keep avian feet warm and bathing perches that attach to shower walls.
 Most parrots learn to love a gentle misting with warm water.

 Water and Food Bowls

 Other bird supplies to provide for parrots in the medium-size category are sturdy food and water bowls.
 They must hold enough food for an appropriate meal and enough water to keep the bird hydrated throughout the day.
 Unlike small parrots, parrots in the medium category love to bathe in their water bowls and make “soup” by fouling their water source with food.
 They also like to toss their water bowls to the floors of their cages if they can.
 With all of this in mind, bowls that clamp securely to the cage but are also easy to remove for frequent changing are the best to use.
 Quick Lock Crocks are dishwasher safe bowls that lock down but come off easily.
 Often, bowls that screw into place are the best choices.
 Birds can quickly learn to unfasten bowls secured in place by only metal rings hung from the cage sides.
 The birds will pull these bowls free and drop them, creating quite a wet mess in the process.